-Summer means more body on show, and with that can come funny looks.
+Warmer weather means more body on show, and with that can come funny looks.
 But, how liberating it can feel to not care!

 [Aside: Pack what you want when you go on holiday, but don’t pack a dog, no matter how nicely they ask.]

-I’ve spoken about my love of this season before, and also my own way of ‘dressing up the deformities’ arthritis gave me.
+I’ve spoken about my love of summer before, and also my own way of ‘dressing up the deformities’ arthritis gave me.
 What I haven’t mentioned before is that summer is the hardest season for me to reconcile what I want to wear with not drawing too much attention to my weird bits.

 I like to wear dresses, and they usually cut off above the knee, revealing my nice knocky knees to the world.
 Just the other day I caught a girl giving my bendy-out legs the side-eye when I walked to work.
 Wholly unnecessary, I think.

 If I wear too short a dress without tights, it might get caught in the arch of my back and reveal my already more-than-noticeable bottom to the world.
 Nobody wants that, except the very niche categories of people who are a) fans of all forms of public embarrassment; or b) admirers of my bottom.
 It should go without saying that the former category is the more populous.